The EXoplanet Climate Infrared TElescope (EXCITE): A balloon-borne mission to measure spectroscopic phase curves of transiting hot Jupiters: EXCITE Science

 There are limitations to observing only the transit and/or the secondary eclipse.
 Spectroscopic transit observations are best suited for targets with low surface gravities since these planets tend to have the larger limbs.
 Transit spectra of targets with high surface gravities more difficult to measure.
 Similarly, spectra and brightness maps produced from secondary eclipse observations are only hemispherical averages from one side of the exoplanet.
 In order to characterize the global atmospheric properties of a planet, a full-orbit phase curve connecting the two events is required.
 When observing phase curves, the observer measures flux from both the star and the exoplanet; the phase curve can be parameterized by the planet-to-star flux ratio, $F_{p}/F_{\star}$, where $F_{p}$ is the flux from the exoplanet and $F_{\star}$ is the flux from the star.
 The amplitude of the planet-to-star flux ratio defines the sensitivity required to distinguish between flux levels at different phases between transit and secondary eclipse.
 We model $F_{p}/F_{\star}$ as a sinusoidal variation with a phase curve amplitude of $(F_{d}-F_{n})/2F_{\star}$, where $F_{d}$ is the dayside flux of the planet, and $F_{n}$ is the nightside flux of the planet. $F_{p}/F_{\star}$ is written as

 where $P_{p}$ is the orbital period, $\phi_{o}$ is the phase offset, and $i$ is the inclination angle of the exoplanet.
 Equation~\ref{eq:Fp/Fstar} does not include the transit and secondary eclipse.
 In the case of tidally locked hot Jupiters with poor heat recirculation from the dayside to the nightside, we assume that $F_{d}\gg F_{n}$, and the phase curve amplitude and constant offset equal $D_{e}(\lambda)/2$.
 The phase offset is a measure of the longitudinal difference between the substellar point and the planet's hottest hemisphere.
+EXCITE does not spatially resolve the star and planet, and therefore produces a single spectrum for each target system.
+Since $F_{\star}\gg F_{p}$, EXCITE only measures small perturbations in the stellar spectrum, but we plan to continuously measure through two secondary eclipses per observation, which allows us to measure baseline stellar spectra without contributions from the planet.

 Photometric phase curves provide measurements of the day- and nightside temperatures through the phase curve amplitude and the phase offset.
 Together, these quantities constrain the exoplanet's advective timescale (which depends on wind speed and drag), radiative timescale, Bond albedo, and heat redistribution efficiency.~\cite{schwartz2017phase} The phase offset is also sensitive to the presence of clouds in the atmosphere,~\cite{parmentier2021cloudy} particularly if there are reflective clouds on the dayside.~\cite{coulombe2025ltt9779} Phase offsets in hot Jupiters are not uncommon and have been observed in WASP-14b,~\cite{wong20153} WASP-19b,~\cite{wong20163} HAT-P-7b,~\cite{wong20163} HD 149026b,~\cite{knutson20098} CoRoT-2b,~\cite{dang2018detection} and more.
 The majority of these hot Jupiters display eastward offsets due to fast equatorial jets.
 From this subset, only CoRoT-2b exhibits a westward shift of the brightest spot, where $F_{p}/F_{\star}$ peaks after the secondary eclipse.
 Because hot Jupiters are tidally locked, there is a unique hemisphere and longitude of the exoplanet facing the observer at each phase.
 Thus, phase curve observations can be inverted into longitudinally-resolved brightness and temperature maps of the atmosphere's photosphere.~\cite{stevenson2014thermal}